-I went to look at the Pukekura Park lights on my own this evening, Boxing Day, the 26th of December 2010.
-This had the distinct advantage of my being able to move quickly through the large mass of folk present.
+I went to look at the Pukekura Park lights on my own this evening Boxing Day the 26th of December 2010.
+This had the distinct advantage of being able to move quickly through the large mass of folk present.
 Not too much new but enjoyable for a whole host of visual reasons.
-I was though taken with the ultra violet light display shown here in a short video and a photo.
+I was though taken with the ultra violet light display show here in a short video and a photo.
 Very nicely done.

 Looking west from the eastern bank towards New Plymouth.
 Given clear skies, I’m assured Maunga Taranaki can be seen – slightly to the left is my guess.

 I spend a brief seven or so hours at Pukekura Park in New Plymouth today.
 A delightful time of relaxing, people watching and music.
 Surprisingly not that much photo making.
 Highlight for me is the band of brothers – Hypnotic Brass Ensemble – wonderful.
 Yes, there are some photos here.